US President Biden warns of 'high risk' of Russian invasion | DW | 17.02.2022

 Biden's comments come amid reports that Ukrainian forces and pro-Moscow separatists exchanged fire in the east of the country.

-Ukrainian Foreign Minister Dmytro Kuleba said on Thursday that separatists had fired a tank from "temporarily occupied territories of Ukraine, which are controlled by Russia."
+Ukrainian Foreign Minister Dmytro Kuleba said on Thursday that separatists had fired a tank from "temporarily occupied territories of Ukraine, which are controlled by Russia" in the eastern Luhansk region.
+The Ukrainian military said a shell hit a kindergarten wounding two teachers, and denied claims it fired back into separatist-held territory.

 "Every indication we have is they’re prepared to go into Ukraine and attack Ukraine," Biden said as he left the White House.